-Unwed minor parents (less than age 18) are eligible for the Cash Assistance Program only if they reside in the home of a parent, legal guardian, or other adult relative.
+Unwed minor parents (less than age 18) are eligible for Cash Assistance only if they reside in the home of a parent, legal guardian, or other adult relative.
 There are exceptions for unwed minor parents who:

 - Have no living or locatable parent, other legally responsible adult, or legal guardian; - Are legally emancipated; or - Would be at risk of physical or emotional harm by returning to the home of the parent or legal guardian.